BR-300 Industrial ROV 300m

 - Sediment sampler

-- Water sampling module (depth-rated)
+- Water sampling module, depth-rated

-Suitable for environmental monitoring, scientific research, and subsea inspection projects requiring controlled sampling operations.
+These configurations are suitable for environmental monitoring, scientific research, and subsea inspection projects requiring controlled sampling operations.

 An additional removable skid frame can be installed beneath the ROV for mission-specific equipment.
 The skid is mechanically detachable and allows rapid reconfiguration between projects.